hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached_cache/_index.md

 armips:
 - Neoverse
 author_primary: Pareena Verma
-description: Learn how to install and measure the performance of memcached on Arm servers
+description: Learn how to install Memcached as a cache for MySQL and PostgreSQL on Arm servers
 layout: learningpathall
 learning_objectives:
-- Install and run memcached on your Arm-based cloud server
-- Use an open-source benchmark to test memcached performance
 - Deploy memcached as a cache for MySQL
+- Deploy memcached as a cache for PostgreSQL
 learning_path_main_page: 'yes'
-minutes_to_complete: 40
+minutes_to_complete: 60
 operatingsystems:
 - Linux
 prerequisites: